 2. Include the audience — When you continuously use the words ‘I’ and ‘me’ throughout your presentation, you’re just talking about yourself.
 And, you may end up talking TO yourself.
 So, as much as possible, use ‘you’ and ‘we’.
 Include them in the process because they’re certainly aware of the problem.
 Don’t BLAME them.
 But, include them in the energy of progress.

 3. Get in their world — One of the things I learned from my dad was making the attempt to get in the world of your audience, even if you did it poorly.
 My dad was a preacher and sometimes would be invited to speak to audiences who spoke another language.
 He would always learn some phrases in Spanish or French or Korean.
 Quite often, he delivered the line poorly.
 But, through their smiles, you could sense the audience always appreciated his attempt to get closer to them.

-4. Tell stories — Humans are BUILT for story.
+4. Tell stories — Humans are BUILT for stories.
 That’s how we remember best.
 Stories help to create a ‘hook’.
-Imagine me asking you to remember 4 separate items in a rooms by simply naming them.
+Imagine me asking you to remember 4 separate items in a room by simply naming them.
 Now imagine me taking you on a journey in the room where you visited each item.
 You would now remember the item and quite possibly the order you visited them in.
-Even in data heavy situations, connect with a story or an “imagine what it would be like” starter.
+Even in data-heavy situations, connect with a story or an “imagine what it would be like” starter.